AFvanloo/arx_bib/README.md

 arx_bib
 =======

 Program for interfacing the Arxiv with a bibtex file.
 It takes an arxiv publication URL and gets all the relevant information out, which it then formats suitably for inserting into an existing bibtex file.
-It also downloads the full text pdf of the paper
+It also downloads the full text pdf of the paper.

+Written by A.F. van Loo